 DDR3 Vs DDR4

-Another thing is some processors may not support DDR4 RAM while and some processors will only support DDR4 such as Intel Skylake which only support DDR4 with some issues with DDR3 in long-term but some motherboard manufacturers made DDR3 RAM compatible motherboards.
+Another thing is some processors may not support DDR4 RAM while and some processors will only support DDR4 such as Intel Skylake which only supports DDR4 with some issues with DDR3 in the long-term but some motherboard manufacturers made DDR3 RAM compatible motherboards.

 If you have an older processor then it may or may not support DDR4 RAM while if you are buying a new one then it will support DDR4 RAM.

-The above will clearly show that there is a very less difference in framerates between DDR3 and DDR4 RAM.
+The above will clearly show that there is very little difference in framerates between DDR3 and DDR4 RAM.
 So, you may not notice any difference in framerates while gaming.
-If you are not gamer then you don’t know the difference between DDR3 and DDR4.
+If you are not a gamer then you don’t know the difference between DDR3 and DDR4.